 Around 75% of all the aluminium ever created is still being used today.
 This is due to its durability and recyclability.

 Above are some of the most fascinating facts about aluminium and its miraculous materials.
-With its inability to rust and corrode, amazing strength and exceptionally stunning appearance, it will continue being the most popular choice for windows and doors in homes and commercial properties for a very long time.
+With its inability to rust and corrode, amazing strength and exceptionally stunning appearance, it will continue to be the most popular choice for windows and doors in homes and commercial properties for a very long time.